- Veneers and dentures are essentially two different types of treatment.

 If you are missing all of the teeth within the arch, dentures are your only option.
 If you still have some remaining teeth, you might also be a candidate for snap-on veneers that would both replace the missing teeth and cover the natural teeth to give you a beautiful smile.

 The process to get dental veneers or dentures requires about the same amount of time.
+A professional dental lab near you can produce both types of fake dentition.

 If you're getting veneers, your dentist will need to shape the teeth so that the dentures can fit over top of them.
 Very little tooth structure needs to be removed and in some cases, it won't have to be removed at all.
 Once any adjustments have been made, impressions are taken and then sent to the dental laboratory for the veneers to be fabricated.
 You'll return to the office a few weeks later to have the veneers placed.